Structure of the criminal courts in Australia

-- Over 1.7 million cases were initiated in magistrates' courts in 1997-98.
+- Almost 1.9 million cases were initiated in magistrates' courts in 1998-99.
 These cases accounted for 98.2% of all lodgments in the criminal courts.

-- 66% of the criminal matters initiated in magistrates' courts were of a minor nature.
+- Sixty-five per cent of the criminal matters initiated in magistrates courts were of a minor nature.

-- There has been a 21% increase in the number of lodgments received by courts throughout Australia since 1994-95.
+- There has been an average annual increase of 5.9% in the number of criminal lodgments received by courts throughout Australia since 1994-95.

 Hearings, particularly full court hearings and trials, are the primary cost driver for court administrations.
 Hearings encompass court trials in the criminal and civil jurisdictions, as well as inquests and inquiries in the coronial jurisdiction.

-- The majority of criminal hearings (93%) took place in the magistrates' courts.
+- The majority of criminal hearings (95%) took place in magistrates' courts.

 The duration between the lodgment of a matter with the court and its finalisation is referred to as 'timeliness'.
 Generally, lower courts complete a greater proportion of their workload more quickly because the disputes and prosecutions heard are less complex than those in higher courts, and cases are of a routine or minor nature.

 Committals are the first stage of hearing indictable offences in the criminal justice system.
 A magistrate assesses the sufficiency of evidence presented against the defendant and decides whether to commit the matter for trial in a superior court.
 Defendants are often held in custody pending a committal hearing or trial if ordered.
 The timely conduct of the committal hearing is therefore important for timely adjudication of the charges against the defendant.

 - On average, 55% of committal hearings in 1998-99 were finalised within three months of the receipt of charges by the court and a further 30% were finalised in the subsequent three months.